eprbell/dali-rp2/docs/user_faq.md

 The [Manual data loader plugin](configuration_file.md#manual-section-csv) can be used for this purpose.

 ### What if the Spot Price Is Missing for Some Transactions?
 In some cases exchange reports don't have spot price information.
-In such situations you can retrieve spot price information from Yahoo Finance (highest daily value) by passing the `-s` option to DaLI.
+In such situations spot price information can be retrieved automatically from Coinbase Pro by passing the `-s` option to DaLI.

 ### What if I and My Spouse File Taxes Jointly?
 Suppose Alice and Bob are filing together and they both have a Coinbase account and a Trezor wallet each.
 They can configure 4 plugin sections in the configuration file: